Want to try first? Get the Aleenta experience with a Teaser Pass $49

 If you don't have this energy, then it is 100% okay to chill out.
 Take this time to rest and reconnect with yourself, prepping for the next stages of your cycle.
 Dr Brandon Marcello, PhD, said that "during this time, many women experience an increase in the rate of perceived exertion, so exercises that are moderately difficult feel much more difficult while on your period".
 If this sounds more like you, consider taking a gentle walk in nature (or to the corner store for more snacks), trying some restorative yin yoga, going for a swim, or enjoying some breath work.

-Tip: When exercising on your period, chose activewear that you feel confident and comfortable in.
-It's also worthwhile using workout-friendly products, like a period cup or period underpants .
+Tip: When exercising on your period, choose activewear that you feel confident and comfortable in.
+It's also worthwhile using workout-friendly products, like a period cup or period undies.
 That way, you'll spend more time enjoying the workout and less time worrying about potential leaks.

 Lasts for: 7 - 10 days